kalekundert/autoclasstoc/docs/advanced_usage.rst

 :meth:`on_key_up()`.

 The first step is to define a new `Section` subclass with the following
-features:
+attributes:

-- :attr:`~autoclasstoc.Section.key` specifies the string that can be used to include or exclude the section from class TOCs.
+- :attr:`~autoclasstoc.Section.key`: used to include or exclude the section from class TOCs.

-- :attr:`~autoclasstoc.Section.title` specifies the name of the section that will be shown in the documentation.
-It's conventional to end the title with a trailing colon.
+- :attr:`~autoclasstoc.Section.title`: how the section will be labeled in the documentation.

-- :meth:`~autoclasstoc.Section.predicate` specifies which attributes to include in this section.
+- :meth:`~autoclasstoc.Section.predicate`: which attributes to include in the section.

 .. code-block::
   :caption: conf.py